 Plants Commonly Used for Topiary

-English boxwood is a type of bush commonly used to make certain kinds of shrub topiaries, due to its small leaves, amenability to pruning, its evergreen foliage, its rounded growth habit, and its slow growth rate.
+English boxwood is a type of bush commonly used to make certain kinds of shrub topiaries, due to its small leaves, amenability to pruning, its evergreen foliage, and its rounded growth habit.
 Boxwoods (Buxus) are ideal for creating these shapes.
 But other kinds of plants are used, as well.

 For example, Hetz's Japanese holly (Ilex crenata 'Hetzii') is not far behind boxwood as a natural choice for making topiaries.
 This shrub, too sports small leaves.
 In fact, Hetz's Japanese holly is often mistaken for a boxwood, since it is difficult to tell the two apart from a distance.
 Another good choice for fashioning a topiary is the privet shrub (Ligustrum), which is perhaps better known as an outstanding hedge plant.